Accessibility for Hanover: BFSG Remediation and WCAG 2.2 Audits

 accessible projects

-to Hanover
+drive to Hanover

 Hanover is a major economic center with a broad industry mix: insurance, logistics, public administration, retail and manufacturing.
 Most of these organizations operate websites and online shops that must now meet digital accessibility requirements under the BFSG.
 The reality is different: many websites in the Hanover area exhibit fundamental accessibility barriers that make access difficult or impossible for people with visual impairments, motor disabilities or cognitive limitations.
-We help Hanover businesses close these gaps with systematic audits, targeted remediation and sustainable training.
+We close these gaps with systematic audits, targeted remediation and sustainable training.
+The entry point is predictable: a full WCAG 2.2 audit for a typical SME website starts at €2,480 net — all services and prices are openly documented.

 The BFSG and Its Significance for Hanover Businesses